ghost-coin/ghost-core/INSTALL.md

-Building Bitcoin
+Building Particl
 ================

-See doc/build-*.md for instructions on building the various elements of the Bitcoin Core reference implementation of Bitcoin.
+See doc/build-*.md for instructions on building the various elements of the Particl Core reference implementation of Particl.